astorDev/nice-shell/git/save/article/index.md

 ## Making The Alias.
 Solving The Verbosity Of Fully Saving Changes

+The next task we are going to simplify with an alias is perhaps the most common git task of all: saving changes.
+Saving changes normally implies 3 steps:

-1. Add Changes to Git
+1. Adding Changes to Git
+2. Committing The Changes
+3. Pushing the Changes to a remote branch

+Let's disect those steps and see which commands we have for performing all of the steps.

+1. Add Changes to Git.
+By default `git add` expects a name of the file to be added.
+However, most of the time, you just want to add everything you have, so we'll use the `--all` flag:

 ```sh
 git add --all
 ```

-2. Commit The Changes
+2. Commit The Changes.
+Here we'll just use a verbose of the command, passing a message passed to the `save` command as a commit message:

 ```sh
 git commit --message "$1"
 ```

-3. Push the Changes, Creating a Remote Branch
+3. Push the Changes.
+Beyond performing the push, we should also ensure a remote branch exists.
+Here where our previously created `current` alias comes into play.
+Combined, with the `--set-upstream` argument it makes sure local branch is connected to the remote branch with the same name:

 ```sh
 git push --set-upstream origin $(git current)
 ```

+All we have to do is call of the commands above in a single alias.
 Let's also wrap it in a function to see a proper output.
-Here's a configuration setup script:
+Here's what we might get:

 ```sh
 git config --global alias.save '!f() {